3dyd/sublime-subrip/Readme.md

 Shift timestamps of selected or all cues.

 Timestamp format is the same as the one used in SubRip.
 All timestamp parts are optional.
+Timestamp can be negative.

 Examples: